return to okla64.com

 method.

-problems were about all that I could handle.
-Two move Chess problems
+Chess problems were about all that I could handle.
+Two move

-right, however, it gave me something which other Chess players did not
+it right, however, it gave me something which other Chess

-have, and it helped my over the board Chess game tremendously.
-From
+players did not have, and it helped my over the board Chess game

 The more I used this method to work out Chess problems the better I